-The goal of the writing sample is to measure the applicant's ability to write clearly and succinctly in an academic fashion.
-The writing sample will assist the Doctoral Admissions Committee in evaluating the applicant's research, writing, analytical and problem-solving skills.
+- 4. Statement of Intent.
+The statement of intent should: - A. Identify and obtain support for a TROY Sport Management doctoral faculty member to serve as potential research advisor - B. Include details of your rationale for pursuing a Ph.D. in Sport Management. - C. Include details regarding your career and research interests. - 5.
+Writing Sample writing sample will assist the Doctoral Admissions Committee in evaluating the applicant's research, writing, analytical and problem-solving skills.
 The writing sample may include a thesis completed by the student or a significant research paper, preferably written at the graduate level, and solely by the applicant.
 The paper must be double spaced, 12 point, Times New Roman font with 1 inch margins on all sides.
 It is recommended that the writing sample follow the American Psychological Association (APA) style.
 However, other writing styles, including but not limited to Chicago, Modern Language Association (MLA), AMA Manual or other accepted research writing styles, will be considered.